Ceuta: Ancient

 Controlling access between the Atlantic Ocean and the Mediterranean Sea, the Strait of Gibraltar is an important military and commercial chokepoint.
-The Phoenicians realized the extremely narrow isthmus joining the Peninsula of Almina to the African mainland made Ceuta eminently defensible and established an outpost there early in the 1st millennium BC.
+The Phoenicians realized the extremely narrow isthmus joining the La Almina Peninsula to the African mainland made Ceuta eminently defensible and established an outpost there early in the 1st millennium BC.

 The Greek geographers record it by variations of Abyla, the ancient name of nearby Jebel Musa.
 Beside Calpe, the other Pillar of Hercules now known as the Rock of Gibraltar, the Phoenicians established Kart at what is now San Roque, Spain.
-Other good anchorages nearby became Phoenician and then Carthaginian ports at what are now Tangiers and Cádiz.
+Other good anchorages nearby became Phoenician and then Carthaginian ports at what are now Tangier, Morocco and Cádiz.

-After Carthage's destruction in the Punic Wars, most of northwest Africa was left to the Roman client states of Numidia and—around Abyla—Mauretania.
+After Carthage's destruction in the Punic Wars, most of the Maghreb was left to the Roman client states of Numidia and Mauretania.
 Punic culture continued to thrive in what the Romans knew as "Septem".
-After the Battle of Thapsus in 46 BC, Caesar and his heirs began annexing North Africa directly as Roman provinces but, as late as Augustus, most of Septem's Berber residents continued to speak and write in Punic.
+After the Battle of Thapsus in 46 BC, Caesar and his heirs began annexing North Africa directly as Roman provinces.
+As late as Augustus, most of Septem's Berber residents continued to speak and write in Punic.

-Caligula assassinated the Mauretanian king Ptolemy in AD 40 and seized his kingdom, which Claudius organized in AD 42, placing Septem in the province of Tingitana and raising it to the level of a colony.
-It subsequently was Romanized and thrived into the late 3rd century, trading heavily with Roman Spain and becoming well known for its salted fish.
+Caligula executed the Mauretanian king Ptolemy in AD 40 and seized his kingdom, which Claudius organised in AD 42, placing Septem in the province of Tingitana and raising it to the level of a colony.
+It was Romanized and thrived into the late 3rd century, trading heavily with Roman Spain and becoming well known for its salted fish.
 Roads connected it overland with Tingis (Tangiers) and Volubilis.
 Under Theodosius I in the late 4th century, Septem still had 10,000 inhabitants, nearly all Christian citizens speaking African Romance, a local dialect of Latin.